-Academic Senates appoint faculty members to appropriate District groups.
-American Federation of Teachers, Local 1828 appoints faculty members to specific groups through the agreement between the Ventura County Community College District and American Federation of Teachers Local 1828.
+Academic Senates appoint faculty members to appropriate District committees and groups, as outlined in membership.
+American Federation of Teachers, Local 1828 appoints faculty members to specific groupsDistrict and college committees and groups, as outlined in membership, through the agreement between the Ventura County Community College District and American Federation of Teachers Local 1828.